 - Not a fan of chocolate?
 Leave it out.

-- Looking for a toffee chip option?
+- For a toffee chip option?
 Roughly chop three pieces of Russell Stover stevia-sweetened toffee.

 Tag Us